 Douglas Florian interview from Renee La Tulippe

 “I wish someone had told me to take my time more with my books.
 Today I spend more time revising and illustrating my poems.
 In fact, How to Draw a Dragon took two years, on and off, to create.”

-May 2012 from now and again poetry letters of Kristine O’Connell George
+From now and again poetry letters of Kristine O’Connell George

 “If you don’t hear a poem spoken, it’s like never hearing a song sung.” -Ashley Bryan